brillout/wildcard-api/readme.md

-For example, Facebook has a GraphQL API which is very fitting as it allows any third party to access Facebook's social graph in all kinds of ways.
+For example, Facebook has a GraphQL API which is very fitting as it allows any third party to extensively access Facebook's social graph.

-Many large companies, such as Google and Netflix, are starting to replace REST/GraphQL with RPC for the communication between their internal services.
+Many large companies,
+such as Google and Netflix,
+are starting to replace REST/GraphQL with RPC for their internal APIs.
 Most notably with [gRPC](https://grpc.io/) which is increasingly popular in the industry.

-Both gRPC and Wildcard are RPC &mdash; but gRPC supports all kinds of platforms (Go, Python, Java, C++, etc.) whereas Wildcard only supports the Node.js & Browser stack.
+Both gRPC and Wildcard are RPC but gRPC supports all kinds of platforms (Go, Python, Java, C++, etc.) whereas Wildcard only supports the Node.js & Browser stack.
-This makes Wildcard much simpler and much easier to use than gRPC.
+This makes Wildcard much simpler and much easier use.

-If all you want is your React/Vue/Angular frontend to access data from your server, then the easiest and quickest option is to use RPC to create an internal API.
+If all you want is your React/Vue/Angular frontend to access data from your server, then the easiest and quickest option is to use RPC.
-And if your server is a Node.js server, you can then use
+And, if your server is a Node.js server, you can use
-Wildcard to super easily and super quickly create an RPC-like API.
+Wildcard to easily and quickly create an RPC API.

 <br/>